coryan/coryan.github.io/_posts/2017-01-19-on-benchmarking-part-5.md

 Calculations and Intervals on Original Scale
 ```

-So all assumptions are met to run the hypothesis test:
+So all assumptions are met to run the hypothesis test.
+R calls this test `wilcox.test()` because there is no general
+agreement on the literature about whether "Mann-Whitney U test" or
+"Wilcoxon Rank Sum" is the correct name, regardless, running the test
+is easy:

 ``` r
 data.mw <- wilcox.test(microseconds ~ book_type, data=data)